jakearmijo/next-ArmijoPortfolio/blogposts/web-scraping-nodejs.md

 In the below examples, I will showcase how to use a **css selector** to grab info off a webpage.
 In this examples it could be faster to use this technique, but doing it the long way (copy paste each item) will always be available.

 **2 EXAMPLES ->** 1 reduce 1 map
 The example we are going to be imagining we are trying to grab a bunch of different eCommerce websites to save for a later date.
 In a later section we might export all these results to a csv file, but for now will jusst be copying and pasting into a seperate .csv we will open up in a new vs code window.

-  1. Open Chrome and navigate to <a href='https://www.featuredcustomers.com/vendor/woocommerce/case-studies/all' target='_blank'>featuredcustomers.com</a>.
+  1. Open Chrome and navigate to [featuredcustomers.com](https://www.featuredcustomers.com/vendor/woocommerce/case-studies/all).
 This is the website we will be grabbing all of our URLs from.

-**MAP EXAMPLE -> can add in the .com to query and show that as well**
+**MAP EXAMPLE -> can add in the .com to query and show that as well** `Array.from(document.querySelectorAll('.caseStudy-card-heading > a'))

-`
-  Array.from(document.querySelectorAll('.caseStudy-card-heading > a'))
     .map(({title, innerHTML} ) => ({ URL: "https://" + title + ".com"
     .split(" ")
-    .join(), name: title, source: 'https://www.bigcommerce.com/case-study/'})) `
+    .join(), name: title, source: 'https://www.bigcommerce.com/case-study/'}))`

 **REDUCE -> https://www.silksoftware.com/work/**
-`
-  Array.from(document.querySelectorAll('.content-center')).reduce((previous, element) => {
+`Array.from(document.querySelectorAll('.content-center')).reduce((previous, element) => {
     console.log("element", element)
     const { href } = element.querySelectorAll('a')
     const { innerText } = element.querySelectorAll('.category')
-      return [...previous,{ url: undefined, name: innerHTML, source: 'https://netalico.com/', provider:innerText }]}, [])
+      return [...previous,{ url: undefined, name: innerHTML, source: 'https://netalico.com/', provider:innerText }]}, [])`
-`

 **NOTES** —> —> —>

 Or you can skip everything and just spend around $500 USD to buy the information or data you want from a site that already has been doing this for years.

-Jake Armijo <bold>|</bold> Full Stack Software Engineer Connect with me on [LinkedIn](https://www.linkedin.com/in/jake-armijo/) Schedule a meeting with me on [Calendly](https://calendly.com/armijojake/meeting)
+Jake Armijo **|** Full Stack Software Engineer
+Connect with me on [LinkedIn](https://www.linkedin.com/in/jake-armijo/) Schedule a meeting with me on [Calendly](https://calendly.com/armijojake/meeting)